…and then it was a foggy morning in France, as we covered the last few kilometres to Paris.

 Zacharie Astruc’s Merchant of the Masks with the masks of Hugo, Gambetta, Dumas, Delacroix, Carpeaux, Corot, Berlioz, Faure, Balzac, and Barbey d’ Aurevilly around its base.
 But I liked the summer rain running down the skin of the statue better.
 Continue reading The Merchant of Masks

-Just around the corner from Sacre Coeur is the small, but excellent, eSpace Dali museum.
-Dali came to Montmartre to see the windmills and stayed to work on his Don […]
+Dali came to Montmartre to see the windmills and stayed to work on his Don Quixote engravings, he even ended up being crowned the emperor of Montmartre…typical Dali.

 Truth be told, we’d meant to visit the Montmartre cemetery on our first day, but walked right over the top of it without realising.
 So this morning we decided we’d visit with some of the more permanent residents of Paris.
-In fact the day turned out to be our ‘day of the dead’.
+As it turned out the day ended up as our parisian ‘day of the dead’.

 So as Les Invalides is just across the road from The Musee Rodin we thought we’d pay our respects to le petit corporal.

 A visit to the Hotel Biron on a hot summer day.

 A (presumably) Greek war ram holds up a lamp outside the Palais Garnier Continue reading Random Architectural Flourishes…

 Somehow the possibility of rounding the corner and coming face to face with the Phantom of the Opera seemed to demand a Hipstamatic shoot.
 Yes there is an underground lake (kept in check by a coffer dam with a resident white catfish), yes there has been at least one death (a worker killed by the theatre chandelier’s counterweight) and yes the cellars in the basement go on forever.

 Our adventures in the great art attic that the french nation calls the Musee Louvre.
 If your looking for photo’s of all the ‘great’ works, sorry.
 I was just taking pictures of whatever took my (eclectic) interest.